A link to FM 7-22 can be found here.

 8) What fundamental skills to PRT activities include?

-9) What are the critical/fundamental components of physical conditioning?
+9) What are the critical components of physical readiness?

-10) What are the three training phases of PRT?
+10) What are the training phases of H2F?

 11) What is reconditioning?